rohkode/CTReactNative-RK/README.md

 You’ll see:

-* Messages retrieved via `getAllInboxMessages`
+* Messages retrieved from the API
-* Total and unread counts displayed
+* Custom UI rendering messages
 * Message title and content rendered in a FlatList
 * Logs on view/click handlers